These sweet and spicy churro almonds will remind you of summer fun at the local fair.

 Almonds pack a ton of health benefits in one small nut.
 In addition to being good for your heart, they’re high in protein and are chock-full of vitamins and minerals.

-I love them in my granola and on my salads but I also like them as is – salted, chocolate coated, sweet or spicy.
+I love them in my granola and on my salads but I also like them as is – salted, dark or white chocolate coated, sweet or spicy.

 Stevia or coconut sugar would be good alternatives to granulated sugar if you want a healthier option.